rdbch/MultiTicTacToe/README.md

 ## Disclaimer

 The RL agent is just a naive implementation and also my first attempt in that domain.
-Any constructive feedback is welcomed.
+Any constructive feedback is appreciated.

 [keras link]: http://www.keras.io